+• Group 7+12 SDHI + phenylpyrroles (PP)

+Group 8\ Hydroxy-(2-amino-) pyrimidines

+• Group 11 Quinone outside inhibitor (QoI)

+Group 13\ Aza-naphthalenes

-- Group 3 Demethylation inhibitors (DMI) - Group 7 Succinate dehydrogenase inhibitors (SDHI) - Group 7+12 SDHI + phenylpyrroles (PP) - Group 8 Hydroxy-(2-amino-) pyrimidines - Group 11 Quinone outside inhibitor (Qol) - Group 13 Aza-naphthalenes - Group U6 Phenyl-acetamide - 1.
-This strategy is for the additional range of compounds available to strawberry runner producers under permit. - Apply a program of protectant fungicides from early crop establishment and maintain a regular spray program throughout the crop growing cycle.
+Group U6 Phenyl-acetamide

+- 1. This strategy is for the additional range of compounds available to strawberry runner producers under permit. - 2.
+Apply a program of protectant fungicides from early crop establishment and maintain a regular spray program throughout the crop growing cycle.
 If weather conditions favour powdery mildew development, use a Group 3 or 11 fungicide. - 3.
-Do not apply more than four Group 3 sprays per season. - Do not apply more than two consecutive sprays of Group 3 fungicides, including from one season to the next. - If applying Group 7 fungicides (including 7+12), do not apply more than two consecutive sprays before changing to another group. - Do not apply more than three Group 7 sprays per season.
-If consecutive sprays are used, then use the same number of sprays of an alternative group before using another Group 7, including sprays in consecutive seasons. - 7.
-Apply Group 11 fungicides preventively. - 8.
-Do not apply consecutive sprays of Group 11 fungicides, including from one season to the next. - If three or fewer powdery mildew fungicide sprays are applied per crop, use only one spray containing a Group 11 fungicide.
+Do not use Group 3 fungicides as eradicants (once symptoms are visible). - 4.
+Do not apply more than four Group 3 sprays per season. - Do not apply more than two consecutive sprays of Group 3 fungicides, including from one season to the next. - 6.
+If applying Group 7 fungicides (including 7+12), do not apply more than two consecutive sprays before changing to another group. - 7.
+Do not apply more than three Group 7 sprays per season.
+If consecutive sprays are used, then use the same number of sprays of an alternative group before using another Group 7, including sprays in consecutive seasons. - 8.
+Apply Group 11 and U6 fungicides preventively. - 9.
+Do not apply consecutive sprays of Group 11 and U6 fungicides, including from one season to the next. - 10.
+If three or fewer powdery mildew fungicide sprays are applied per crop, use only one spray containing a Group 11 fungicide.
 If four to six sprays are applied per crop, use no more than two sprays containing a Group 11 fungicide.
 If seven or more sprays are applied per crop use a maximum of three sprays containing a Group 11 fungicide.
-Do not apply more than three Group 11 sprays per season. - 10.
-Do not use Group 3 fungicides curatively.
+Do not apply more than three Group 11 sprays per season.

-- 11. Fungicides from Group U6, 8 and 13 are available for use on strawberry runner crops under individual permits from the APVMA. - 12.
-Apply a maximum of two (2) Group U6 sprays per season. - Apply a maximum of four (4) Group 8 or 13 sprays per season.
-Do not apply more than two consecutive sprays before changing to another group. - No specific resistance management strategy has been developed for low-risk fungicides, including those in Group M and BM.
-These products should be included in a management strategy as per label recommendations. - Currently only available under temporary permit.
+- 11. Fungicides from Group 8 and 13 are available for use on strawberry runner crops under individual permits from the APVMA. - 12.
+Apply a maximum of two (2) Group U6 sprays per season. - 13.
+Apply a maximum of four (4) Group 8 or 13 sprays per season.
+Do not apply more than two consecutive sprays before changing to another group. - 14.
+No specific resistance management strategy has been developed for low-risk fungicides, including those in Group M and BM.
+These products should be included in a management strategy as per label recommendations. - \ Currently only available under temporary permit.
 Always check that permits are valid prior to use